Random number generation

 Sample from a Poisson distribution.

-The Poisson distribution describes the probability of \( k \) events occuring in a fixed interval given a mean rate of occurance \( \lambda \) and has the PMF:
+The Poisson distribution describes the probability of \( k \) events occurring in a fixed interval given a mean rate of occurrence \( \lambda \) and has the PMF:

 \[ f(k; \lambda) = \frac{\lambda^k e^{-\lambda}}{k!} \:. \]

-For small \( \lambda \), a direct method described in Knuth, Donald E., Seminumerical Algorithms, The Art of Computer Programming, Volume 2 can be used to generate samples from the Poisson distribution.
+For small \( \lambda \), a direct method described in [Knuth, 1968] can be used to generate samples from the Poisson distribution.
 Uniformly distributed random numbers are generated until the relation

 \[ \prod_{k = 1}^n U_k \le e^{-\lambda} \]